Shorebird Recovery

 We are dedicated to protecting the local beach nesting birds and it has started working!
 The endangered Little Tern population is now up to around 500 breeding pairs along the NSW coast and the critically endangered Hoodies have doubled in numbers on the south coast, with fourteen breeding pairs now nesting between Jervis Bay and Batemans Bay.
 This is a great reward after all our hard work.
 Thank-you to all the shorebird volunteers and supporters in the community.

-If you would like more information about the program or would like to join us in watching over your local shorebirds, please call Ulladulla NPWS on 4454-9500 or email the Shorebird Recovery Coordinator at – jodie.dunn@environment.nsw.gov.au.
+If you would like more information about the program or would like to join us in watching over your local shorebirds, please visit the Shorebird Recovery website at South Coast Shorebirds, call Ulladulla NPWS on 4454-9500 or email the Recovery Rangers by clicking their email links at – South Coast Shorebirds contacts.